 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

-As agreed between the Governments of Germany and Ghana, GIZ’s work currently focuses on the following priority areas:
+Following consultations between the German and Ghanaian Governments, GIZ’s work focuses on the following core issues and priority areas:

 - Responsibility for our planet – climate and energy: renewable energy and energy efficiency